 Exposure Therapy

-You will be exposed to the animals slowly and gradually.
-The exposure is healthy since it is done in a controlled process.
+As the name suggests, this involves exposure to the trigger of your fear.
+Exposure therapy is a standard treatment method for most anxiety disorders.
+You will be gradually exposed to animals.
+The exposure is safe since it is done in a controlled process.
 First, you will start by visualizing and talking about your phobia.
 This will be followed by images and videos.
-Lastly, you will be asked to face or even hold a real animal.
+Lastly, you will be asked to face or even hold a live animal.
+Your therapist will guide you through the treatment process and take notes of how you respond to animals.
+At the end of your treatment, you should be able to interact with animals more freely.

 Cognitive Behavioral Therapy

-Cognitive-behavioral therapy or CBT is a standard treatment method.
+Cognitive behavioral therapy or CBT is a standard treatment method.
 It identifies and changes thoughts and beliefs that you have acquired over time.
 The first step is accepting that these thoughts and ideas are irrational.
+However, CBT does not alleviate the problem completely.
+Therapists often combine exposure therapy and CBT to minimize the risks zoophobia has on an individual.

 How to Avoid It Altogether